 - Favor free-weight exercises over machine exercises

-- Avoid overuse of the supraspinatus, which is a common problem
+- Avoid overworking the supraspinatus muscle, which is a common problem

 - Train large muscle groups before small muscle groups

 - Prescribe more sets for large muscle groups than for small muscle groups

 - Keep most workouts to approximately 18 or fewer sets, which produces workouts that last for approximately 50 minutes or less (the more advanced workouts include up to 21 sets)

 - Force gradual but definite progress from mesocycle to mesocycle